apsislabs/apsisio/posts/2025-04-02-burnout-and-recovery.md

 1. Perceived Autonomy—Apsis is, in every way it can be, about giving the individual control back.
 Whether that control being in your schedule or about what work you take on.
 It's fully remote, so you can be a digital nomad.
 We make every effort to give everyone a chance to choose the projects they work on.
 1. Community—We are a close-knit team and all end up working with each other on different projects[^4].
 We only judge each other when someone overworks (and then only lightly since we're only human).
 We've supported each other through a variety of life events necessitating extended time off with full pay[^5].
 Each Monday during our planning meeting, every team member is given the chance to voice any concerns about how the last week went.
 1. Reward—Most jobs will dangle money and prestige as the reward for your efforts but, Apsis believes in fair pay for more time with your family or to chase other ambitions.
 1. Perceived Fairness—In a world where there are endless examples of companies exploiting workers, it can seed a bias to see every decision you don’t like as unfair.
-Regardless of the reality of your situation, it’s the *perception* of unfairness that’s demands such a steep mental tax.
+Regardless of the reality of your situation, it’s the *perception* of unfairness that demands such a steep mental tax.
 Employees at Apsis know that the company cares about treating us collectively as well as possible, as such fairness isn’t an issue.
 1. Shared Values—We’ve proven ourselves willing to turn down work that we don’t feel matches our shared values.
 More importantly, each of the other points on this list is part of our shared ethos to take care of each other.

 The main risk of burnout in this environment is self-imposed internal pressures[^6].